Grand Theft Auto: San Andreas: Plot

+Alongside Cesar and the Triads, CJ destroys the Syndicate's drug factory and eliminates its leadership and Ryder; however, Toreno survives and later contacts CJ for assistance, revealing himself as an undercover government agent.
+CJ performs several shady operations for Toreno in return for Sweet's freedom, and relocates to Las Venturas, joining Wu Zi Mu and Ran Fa Li (Hunter Platin) as co-owners of a casino.
+Facing competition from the Mafia, CJ and Wu Zi Mu plan and execute a robbery of the rival Mafia-run casino, Caligula's Palace.
+During this time, CJ finds Madd Dogg attempting suicide after his career was ruined; he intervenes to save his life and sends him to rehab, eventually becoming his new manager.
+CJ helps take back Madd Dogg's Los Santos mansion from drug dealers and retrieves his rhyme book from OG Loc.

 After his release, Sweet and CJ revive the GSF, drive off the rival gangs from their territory, and rebuild throughout Los Santos.
 Tenpenny is arrested and tried for several felonies, but the charges are dropped due to lack of witnesses, prompting a city-wide riot.
-CJ soon discovers Big Smoke's hideout.
-The two engage in a gunfight; CJ wins, and before dying, Smoke confesses that he got caught up in money and power.
+CJ soon discovers Big Smoke's hideout, and the two engage in a gunfight.
+CJ wins, and before dying, Smoke confesses that he had become obsessed with money and power.
 Tenpenny arrives, holds CJ at gunpoint, steals Smoke's drug money, and escapes after causing an explosion in the building.
 He drives off in a fire truck, followed by CJ and Sweet, but eventually loses control and crashes over the side of a bridge overlooking Grove Street.
 CJ and his friends watch as Tenpenny dies of his injuries, ending the riot.
 In the aftermath, CJ's family and friends celebrate their success at the Johnson house.
 In the midst of the celebrations, CJ leaves to check on the neighbourhood.